 Purchased power is a significant operating expense.
-During 2010 and 2009, purchased power expense represented 7.4% and 7.2% of our total operating costs.
+During 2011 and 2010, purchased power expense represented 6.9% and 7.4% of our total operating costs, respectively.
 These costs are beyond our control and can change unpredictably and substantially as occurred in California during 2001 when rates paid for electricity increased 48%.
 As with purchased water, purchased power costs are included in the MCBA.
 Cash flows between rate filings may be adversely affected until the commission authorizes a rate change but earnings will be minimally impacted.
 Cost of chemicals used in the delivery of water is not an element of the MCBA and therefore variances in quantity or cost could impact the results of operations.